freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 - Don't have to worry about range of data types.
 For instance, in the C language, we have to specify data types such as `int`, `long int`, `long long int`.

 ### Cons
 - Being open source, many different ways have developed over the years for the same function.
-This sometimes creates chaos for others to read someone else's code.
+This can sometimes create chaos for others when reading someone else's code.
 - It is a slow language.
 So, it may be less preferred for developing general algorithms.
 - Python is dynamically typed, so the errors in code only show up after running an application.
 - Python is not the best langauge to use if your project requires efficient memory management.